tkmaile96/CS20240175_WFO2407_GroupC_Tirelo-Maile_DJS11/README.md

 ## 🤖 Technology

-**You are welcome to attempt this project with plain JavaScript, however it is strongly advised that you use a framework and/or build-process to manage all complexity involved.**
+**You will be required to complete this project with in React, it is strongly advised that you use React and/or build-process to manage all complexity involved.**

-You are welcome to use any technology set that you are comfortable, whether this be Next.js, Create React App (CRA) or Vue.js.
-It is recommended that you use TypeScript as well, however you are welcome to avoid TypeScript if you do not feel comfortable with it’s usage just yet.
+You are welcome to use any other technology set that you are comfortable with as well as React.
+It is recommended that you use TypeScript as well, however you are welcome to avoid TypeScript entirely if you do not feel comfortable with it’s usage just yet.

 ## 📦Data